 - Listed in section 8.2 of their Technical Description or - Approved by the Experts in the Discussion Forum prior to the Competition.
+(Approvals shall be listed in the decisions log.
+See section 6.7.14.)

 Equipment listed in the Infrastructure List and provided by the Competition Organizer must be used by all Competitors.
-Competitors are not permitted to use their own equipment with functionality identical to equipment provided.
+Competitors are not permitted to use their own equipment with functionality identical to equipment provided unless it has been agreed with the Director of Skills Competitions that a duplicate tool can be brought by the Competitor, and it is listed in the Infrastructure List.